Share a Story - Change the World

 Oh dear, ethics, what have I unleashed?
 When I thought all was certain, I find quicksand.

-It feels like I'm making a set…Continue
+It feels like I'm making a set of…Continue

 Ethics in personal storytelling, like in most areas, is complex and tricky.
 In this series of blog posts (which at this point are just a blink in my eye, not planned, let alone written), I want to explore several aspects of storytelling ethics.